-Esri Canada is pleased to announce the 2021 Esri Young Scholars Award program.
-The award is available to any student, excluding residents of Quebec, at a Canadian university or college subject to certain terms and conditions.
+Esri Canada is pleased to announce the 2026 Esri Young Scholars Award program.
+The award is available to any student currently enrolled at a Canadian university or college, subject to certain terms and conditions.

-- Up to two (2) additional prizes of $500 and Esri Press eBooks may be awarded to meritorious students at the discretion of the judges.
+- Esri Press eBooks may be awarded to meritorious students at the discretion of the judges.

-- A poster that highlights the objectives, methods and results of your use of Esri technology.
+- A story map that highlights the objectives, methods and results of your use of Esri technology.

-- A personal statement describing your experience with GIS and your future plans using GIS.
+- A personal statement describing your experience with GIS, your future plans using GIS, and why you want to attend the Esri UC.

 - Academic transcripts for all post-secondary education.